algowful/HackTheBox-Lab-Helper/README.md

 # HackTheBox Functions

 ## Description:
-A list of command line bash functions which help to manage HackTheBox VPN connections
+A list of command line functions which help to manage HackTheBox VPN connections

 ## Available Functions:
 ### htbhost
-- Check if `tun0` device is available if so return inet address
+- If the `tun0` interface is up -> return the IPv4 address for the interface.

 ### htbtarget
-- Expects an IP to be passed in.
-Once passe in it write IP to a file.
+- If IP value is passed -> Write to `.target` file.
-- If no value is passed in and the file it created is avail, return IP in file
+- If no value is passed -> Return value in `.target` file.

 ### htbinit
-- Initiate connection in background using a .ovpn file
+- If OpenVPN proccess not already running -> Initiate OpenVPN session in background

 ### htbkill
-- Kill the OpenVPN session by sending `SIGKILL` signal
+- If OpenVPN proccess is running -> Send `SIGKILL` signal to OpenVPN procces PID.
-- Also deletes file created by `htbtarget` function if found